robotperf/benchmarks/benchmarks/perception/a3_stereo_image_proc/README.md

 ### Description

-The stereo_image_proc package computes the disparity map, which represents the difference in pixel position between corresponding points in the stereo images.
+The stereo_image_proc package computes the disparity map using a left and right image.
+A disparity map represents the difference in pixel position between corresponding points in the stereo images.
 Disparity images are images that show the difference in displacement or distance between corresponding points in a pair of stereo images.
-Stereo images are two images of the same scene taken from slightly different viewpoints, such as from the left and right eyes of a human observer or from two cameras.Disparity images are often used in computer vision and image processing applications, such as 3D reconstruction, depth estimation, and object recognition.
+Stereo images are two images of the same scene taken from slightly different viewpoints, such as from the left and right eyes of a human observer or from two cameras.
+Disparity images are often used in computer vision and image processing applications, such as 3D reconstruction, depth estimation, and object recognition.
 By analyzing the disparities between corresponding points in stereo images, it is possible to infer the depth of objects in the scene and create a 3D representation of the environment.

 ![](imgs/a3_stereo_image_proc_graph.png)